"ATLANTA â€” After consuming small amounts of wheat protein, some people with wheat allergy can become desensitized, according to new research.

 - Slowed or delayed growth in children.
-A child's growth should be checked regularly while using Dymista Nasal Spray.
+A child's growth should be checked regularly while using DYMISTA.

 Call your healthcare provider or get medical help right away if you have symptoms of any of the serious side effects listed above.

-The most common side effects of Dymista Nasal Spray include:
+The most common side effects of DYMISTA include:

 - changes in taste

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
-These are not all of the possible side effects of Dymista Nasal Spray.
+These are not all of the possible side effects of DYMISTA.
 For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.